3 Signs You Might Be an Ambivert - Between Introversion & Extroversion

 2. You’re Very Shy, but You Love People

-I see shyness and introversion being used synonymously far too often when in reality, they refer to 2 completely different behaviours.
+I see shyness and introversion being used synonymously far too often when in reality, they refer to 2 completely different behaviors.
 So, let’s make the difference clear:

 - Being shy and quiet does not make you an introvert.
 It is possible to be a shy extrovert.